-As described above under 'Risk Factors - BNG Bank is subject to substantial regulation and oversight.
-Significant regulatory developments and changes in the approach of BNG Bank's regulators could have a material adverse effect on BNG Bank's operations or profitability', the EU Banking Reforms are wideranging and cover multiple areas, including a binding 3% leverage ratio, the introduction of a binding detailed NSFR, permission for reducing own funds and eligible liabilities, macroprudential tools, a new category of 'non-preferred' senior debt, the implementation of the TLAC standard and the amendment of a number of aspects of the MREL framework to integrate the TLAC standard.
-As such, the EU Banking Reforms may affect BNG Bank (including with regard to the MREL it must maintain in the future (as described in more detail under 'Bank Recovery and Resolution Directive and Bail-in Tool' above)) and the Notes (including with regard to their ranking in insolvency and their being at risk of being bailed-in, which risk is however not expected to become higher) (as described in more detail under 'Bank Recovery and Resolution Directive and Bail-in Tool' above).
+As described above under "Risk Factors - BNG Bank is subject to substantial regulation and oversight.
+Significant regulatory developments and changes in the approach of BNG Bank's regulators could have a material adverse effect on BNG Bank's operations or profitability", the EU Banking Reforms are wideranging and cover multiple areas, including a binding 3% leverage ratio, the introduction of a binding detailed NSFR, permission for reducing own funds and eligible liabilities, macroprudential tools, a new category of 'non-preferred' senior debt, the implementation of the TLAC standard, the amendment of a number of aspects of the MREL framework to align it with the TLAC standard, and the transposition of the FRTB conclusions into EU legislation.
+As such, the EU Banking Reforms may affect BNG Bank (including with regard to the MREL it is required to maintain) and the Notes (including with regard to their ranking in insolvency and their being at risk of being bailed-in).
+The EU Banking Reforms have entered into force on 27 June 2019.
+Most of the new rules in respect of CRD IV will apply from 28 June 2021 and those in respect of the BRRD and SRM Regulation will apply by the end of 2020, subject in certain cases to transposition in the Member States.
+As such, the EU Banking Reforms may affect BNG Bank (including with regard to the MREL it must maintain in the future) and the Notes (including with regard to their ranking in insolvency and their being at risk of being bailed-in, which risk is however not expected to become higher), all as described in more detail under "Bank Recovery and Resolution Directive and Bail-in Tool" above).